-Boat-In backcountry camping is allowed at the Perdido Key Area in Florida and in Mississippi on Petit Bois, Sand, Horn, and East Ship Islands, as well as the National Park Service owned portion of Cat Island under the following conditions:
+Boat-in backcountry camping is allowed at the Perdido Key Area in Florida and in Mississippi on Petit Bois, West Petit Bois, and Horn Islands, as well as the National Park Service owned portion of Cat Island under the following conditions:

 - Camping, cooking, or other activities are not allowed in areas closed for the protection of shorebirds, osprey, or eagles, including any area within 300 yards of any nest which is being used by adult or juvenile osprey or eagle.

 - In all developed picnic areas fires may be built in permanent grills (charcoal only) or fire rings at designated sites.

 - At Perdido Key, half mile east of the turnaround to the Pensacola Pass; Petit Bois, Horn; West Petit Bois Island (AKA Sand); and the NPS-owned portion of Cat Island portable gas and charcoal grills are allowed.
 All burned and unburned material from portable grills must be placed in park service provided ash receptacles or removed from the area.
 Such material may not be placed in trash receptacles or placed on the ground.